(548) 866-0300 London, Ontario

 The Home

 Most times, older adults prefer to remain in their homes rather than elsewhere.
-This choice may be because of their fondness and attachment to their houses — which probably hold several loving and fond memories that may benefit them physically and emotionally.
+This choice may be because of their fondness and attachment to their houses — which probably hold many fond memories that may benefit them physically and emotionally.

-Also, it is easier to navigate a familiar environment with friendly faces, own pets, possessions., etc. Arrangements would be made for a caregiver to come in daily to offer assistance until the patient can continue their routine without support.
+Also, it is easier to navigate a familiar environment with friendly faces, pets, possessions, etc. Arrangements would be made for a caregiver to come in daily to offer assistance until the person can continue their routine without support.

-If there is a need, an older adult can make arrangements for a live-in caregiver to offer the 24/7 care required.
-A caregiver is usually trained to provide medical assistance and companionship to keep older adults engaged physically and mentally while patients recover.
+If there is a need, an older adult can make arrangements for a live-in caregiver to offer the 24/7 support required.
+A caregiver is usually trained to provide medical assistance and companionship to keep older adults engaged physically and mentally while they recover.

 Retirement Community

-A care home is an excellent option for older adults without close-by family and friends to provide the recovery care they need for rehabilitation.
-Here, recovering persons have access to 24/7 care with the added benefit of socializing with others.
+A retirement residence is an excellent option for older adults without close-by family members or friends to provide the recovery care they need for rehabilitation.
+They have access to 24/7 support with the added benefit of socializing with others.

-The residents are offered an avenue to meet and connect with new people and improve their social life while they recover.
-Also, convalescent care in a care home provides easy access to facilities a caregiver may need to care for a resident properly.
-Residents are quickly taken care of in emergencies, unlike at home, with limited resources and facilities.
+Residents are offered an avenue to meet and connect with new people and improve their social life while they recover.
+Also, convalescent care in a retirement community provides easy access to a variety of well-equipped services and amenities.

 Services Convalescent Caregivers Offer